A number of you have expressed interest in what to do if you have a windowless room.

 After all— that is a solid wall!
 Ouch!

-Wait until Uncle Bob has one too many and decides to go for a little dip.
+Wait until Uncle Bob has one (or two) too many and decides to go for a little dip.
 Right?

 But here is the one that I really want to have.

-This is what happens when one has gotten carried away with LSD.
+This is what happens when one took too much LSD in college.

 Yes.
 It’s a floor covering.